How do I use the archives at the Porter County Museum?

 The Porter County Museum limits who may borrow the materials owned by the Porter County Museum Foundation.
 Typically, the Museum only loans items to other non-profit institutions.
 You may submit a request to borrow artifacts and materials to the Collections Committee of the Porter County Museum Foundation.
 The form can be located under the Forms & Documents section of this website.

 No. Unfortunately, our current facility is not ADA compliant.
 This is part of the reason the Porter County Museum is expanding.
-The new Museum (located inside the renovated police station on the south side of the Courthouse Square) will be totally wheelchair accessible upon our expansion.
+The new space at 20 Indiana Avenue, known as the Montague/Urschel Gallery (located across the street west of the PoCo Muse), is wheelchair accessible from the primary entrance facing the gravel lot on Franklin Street.

 Where are you?

 The Porter County Museum is located in downtown Valparaiso next to the Memorial Opera House.
-The Museum sits at the southeast corner of the courthouse square, at 153 Franklin Street, and overlooks beautiful downtown Valparaiso.
+The PoCo Muse sits at the southeast corner of the courthouse square, at 153 Franklin Street, and overlooks beautiful downtown Valparaiso.

 - Quick walk from the incredible dining venues of downtown Valparaiso;